|Creator:||Frederic, Harold, 1856-1898.|

 The collection contains one series, Correspondence, which is arranged alphabetically by recipient.

 The majority of our archival and manuscript collections are housed offsite and require advanced notice for retrieval.
 Researchers are encouraged to contact us in advance concerning the collection material they wish to access for their research.

 Written permission must be obtained from SCRC and all relevant rights holders before publishing quotations, excerpts or images from any materials in this collection.

-The Rare Book collection at the Special Collections Research Center has copies of several of Frederic's works.
-Included in the collection is a copy of The Lawton Girl that contains a two-page letter from the author to H. H. Kimball.
+The Rare Book collection at the Special Collections Research Center has copies of several of Frederic's works, including a copy of The Lawton Girl that contains a two-page letter from the author to H. H. Kimball.

 Please search the Classic Catalog for a complete listing.